roshnet/roshnet.github.io/_posts/2020-02-14-lessons-from-hackathon.markdown

 Once you figure out "what" the app does, it becomes easy to figure out "how" will you make that happen.

-For somone who views your application, all that exists is the front end.
+For someone who views your application, all that exists is the front end.
 This perhaps implies that it's advisable to start with the front end, and subsequently add a suitable back end architecture.